wpexpertsio/password-protected/readme.txt

 * First Release.
 If you spot any bugs or issues please [log them here](https://github.com/benhuson/password-protected/issues).

 == Upgrade Notice ==

+= 1.6.2 =
+Allow redirection to a different URL when logging out.

 = 1.6 =
 Added support for Uber Login Logo plugin.